 Enabling business intelligence

 Data analytics is a crucial service for MSPs.
-If executed well, this service can turn MSPs into wonder workers for their customers’ businesses.
+If executed well, this service can turn managed service providers into wonder workers for their customers’ businesses.
 When large volumes of business data are combined with AI, MSPs can enable customers to make faster and smarter decisions.

 MSPs can resell white-labeled data analytics solutions and position themselves as a provider of data analytics services.
 MSP customers can derive value by cashing in on the explosive growth of big data.